saivamsikaruturi/vamsilabs-dev-notes-main/docs/java/Java Basics.md

+## Ways Of Creating an Object in Java:

+1. New keyword.
+2. New Instance method of a class
+3. New Instance method of constructor.
+4. clone method
+5. object deserialization
+6. java Reflection

 **Why Pointers are not used in Java?**

 1. Security : pointers allows user to access memory locations , which may lead hackers to access any file in your application.